 Clinical Rotations: Designed for veterinary students during their clinical rotation year, BWRC has accommodated veterinary students from a number of vet schools around the world.
 Clinical Rotations are customized based on specific vet school requirements and student’s interests.
 The cost is $1,225 per week.
 For an application form contact our educational program manager Justin Ford at email@example.com.

 Professional Internship: This internship is designed for graduated veterinarians and requires a minimum commitment of 6 months with a probationary period.
-Professional interns are generally required to participate in both the daily operations and development of the BWRC.
-This opportunity is limited to 1-4 applicants per year.
+Professional interns are required to participate in both the daily operations of wildlife and domestic services, and the development of the BWRC.
+This opportunity is limited to 1-2 applicants per year.
 Admissions and fees for the probationary period depend both on the applicant’s qualifications, time commitment, and ability to pay.
-For an application form contact our educational program manager Justin Ford at email@example.com.
+For an application form contact our educational program manager Justin Ford at firstname.lastname@example.org.

 Custom Internship: The staff at BWRC is committed to opening BWRC’s doors to a range of individuals with diverse interests.
 If you are interested in interning at BWRC, but don’t fit the above descriptions, contact us and state your interest in working with BWRC.
 We need support in a range of arenas that fall outside of veterinary and animal science; from developing educational material, to revising legislation, and grant writing.

 Daily Activities and Tasks at BWRC and Partner Organizations The following represents a list of tasks in which BWRC interns typically participate.
 Because of the dynamic nature of work at the BWRC, tasks and opportunities to work with different wildlife vary by circumstance.
+BWRC also provides domestic small animal services which comprise more than half of intakes.
+As such, interns will work with both wildlife and domestics.
 Intern’s level of participation in the medical arena is adjusted based on educational level and interest.
 Handling and restraint of certain species which may include:

 - Birds including Parrots, Owls, Raptors, Toucans, Water Fowl and Seabirds among many others